4Lili4/NLP_2025_grp_Amina-Lilja-Miko-Zosia/README.md

 The repository contains 3 front-page files and 5 folders:
  - The Main.IPYNB is the jupyter notebook through which all our final code can be run.
 It pulls functions from python-files, and lets you centralize the entire project's final code results.
  - README.md is self-explanatory - you're reading me ;-)
- - Lastly, requirements.yml is our environment-file, and it contains all dependencies.
+ - requirements.yml is our environment-file, and it contains all dependencies.
 It is made to be run through conda, if you use pip, you may need to convert the dependencies to a .txt-file instead.
+\n

  - baseline_and_project_proposal contains our previous submissions of baseline results, project proposal and project proposal presentation
  - data-files_and_results contains all our csv- and text-files with the data from both WikiAnn and fewnerd.
 Any files created during the process also land in that folder
  - python_files contains all our final code that we use to get our results.
 The code is formatted into python-functions, that are run from the Main.IPYNB notebook.
- - WIP_notebooks and WIP_notes_and_inspiration contain are work-in-progress files and considerations.
+ - Lastly, WIP_notebooks and WIP_notes_and_inspiration contain are work-in-progress files and considerations.
 That means all working notebooks, dataset articles etc., are in those folders.